pp-gps-p/Porkala-orto-foton-i-Guru-Maps/README.md

 ## English 🇬🇧

-I have an open proxy for the 1956 Porkala Parenthesis aerial photographs, which can be used as a map layer in Guru Maps on iPhone and Android.
+I have an open proxy for the 1944 and 1956 Porkala Parenthesis aerial photographs, which can be used as a map layer in Guru Maps on iPhone and Android.
 The proxy will remain open until September 2025 — after that, I’ll decide whether to make it permanent.

 ### How to use the map layer in Guru Maps: